 The Society is controlled by the Directors (the Trustees), whose names are shown on page 1.
-The Charity has paid for Professional Indemnity Insurance however the premium cost is not separately identifiable within the overall insurance cover premium (2020 - £467).
+The Charity has paid for Professional Indemnity Insurance however the premium cost is not separately identifiable within the overall insurance cover premium.
 This cover protects the Charity from losses arising from the neglect or default of Trustees and seconded employees.
 It also indemnifies the Trustees or other officials against the consequences of any neglect or default on their part.

-During the year the Society recharged £26,951 (2020 - £29,112) to Innovation for Agriculture, a related party due to the Society being a member of Innovation for Agriculture, for rent and office running costs.
+During the year the Society recharged £7,294 (2021 - £26,951) to Innovation for Agriculture, a related party due to the Society being a member of Innovation for Agriculture, for rent and office running costs.
+The Society also made grants to Innovation for Agriculture totalling £75,000 (2021 - £Nil).

-At the year end £14,883 (2020 - £929) was due from Innovation for Agriculture.
+At the year end £57,620 was due to Innovation for Agriculture (2021 - £14,883 due from Innovation for Agriculture).